How Does Cleansing Affect Your Skin?

 The skin microbiome refers to the community of microorganisms, including bacteria, fungi, and viruses, that live on the skin's surface.
 These microorganisms play a vital role in protecting the skin against pathogens, educating the immune system, and helping to maintain the skin's barrier function.
 Washing your skin can impact the skin microbiome by removing some of these beneficial microorganisms.
 Over-cleansing or using antibacterial products can disrupt the balance of the skin microbiome, by indiscriminately removing good and bad bacteria and changing the skin's pH (good bacteria thrive in a slightly acidic pH), potentially leading to skin conditions such as acne or dermatitis.
 To support a healthy skin microbiome, it is recommended to use gentle cleansing methods and to avoid over-washing.

-Remember, it is important to choose appropriate cleansing products and methods to maintain the health and integrity of your skin.
+Remember, it is important to choose appropriate cleansing products and methods to maintain the health and integrity of your skin barrier.
 Gentle, non-stripping cleansers that respect the skin's NMF, pH and microbiome can help preserve these essential components of your skin's health.

 Back to blog